2025–26 Indian Football League

-The 2025–26 I-League will be the 19th season of the I-League and the fourth season as the second tier of the Indian football league system.
-Inter Kashi FC were the reigning champions, having won the 2024–25 I-League.
+The 2025–26 Indian Football League (previously the I-League), also known as the Star Cement Indian Football League (due to sponsorship reasons with Star Cement), was the fourth season of the Indian Football League as the second tier of the Indian football league system, which started on February 27, 2026.
+Inter Kashi were the reigning champions, having won the 2024–25 I-League.